jonromero/jonio_website/content/startups/how-I-invest.md

 ## The "Get Jon to Fund You" Playbook

 - Your company must be incorporated in the US (California preferred).
+[READ HERE WHY](https://jon.io/why-i-only-invest-in-us-based-startups)
 - Your target market should be the US.
 - Only looking at pre-seed or seed funding rounds.
 - Preferably dealing in SAFE notes ($25k to $100k, with the potential for me to syndicate up to $1M).